littleblack111/hyprscroller/README.md

 ## Nix

-*hyprscroller* is now an official unstable package in [nixpkgs](https://search.nixos.org/packages?channel=unstable&from=0&size=50&sort=relevance&type=packages&query=hyprlandPlugins.hyprscroller), however, it is not known if the package will be updated with this fork.

 This repository contains a flake, which should build the appropriate version of *hyprscroller*.
 Please refer to [hyprland-plugins](https://github.com/hyprwm/hyprland-plugins/#nix) on how to use it.

+> [!IMPORTANT]
-Note that in order to make Hyprland's and hyprscroller's versions match, you need to set hyprscroller's `hyprland` input to the one you're pulling your Hyprland package from.
-This could be done like this:
+> In order to make Hyprland's and hyprscroller's versions match, you need to set hyprscroller's `hyprland` input to the one you are pulling your Hyprland package from.

+Here are some common scenarios of how to make Hyprland and hyprscroller versions match:

+- **If you are targeting Hyprland's master branch**

 ```nix
 # flake.nix